ashamaran/security-api-solutions/Samples/ThreatIntelligenceAPI/README.md

 SENTINEL_WORKSPACE_ID = "<Sentinel Workspace ID>"
 ```

+1. The OAUTH_CONFIG Values should be found in this App Registration Process. the MISP_KEY and MISP_DOMAIN should be found after the installation of the MISP server.
+The TIMERANGE Value is how many days worth of indicators you would like to see.
+The SENTINEL_WORKSPACE_ID is the workspace on Sentinel that the indicators should be uploaded to.

 Once changes are complete, save the MISPSampleRunner file.
 After you've completed these steps and have received [admin consent](ADD LINK HERE) for your app, you'll be able to run the script.py sample as covered below.